Dirty Frank: My First Jeep and My First Adventure in Non-Military Engineering.

 -U bolt style pinion yokes.

-possibly bead lock wheels, but that's still up in the air and probably will be until the very end of the project.
+Possibly bead locks, but that's still up in the air and probably will be until the very end of the project.

 The last and most important part of this whole build is that I want to do all the labor myself.
 That includes setting up the gears, and welding all the perches and brackets, neither of which I've done before (although I've done work with similarly tight tolerances/meticulousness/importance as the gearing).
 Basically what I'm saying guys, is that this is going to be an interesting journey!